 The end of this history begins with its American beginning, in the words of Thomas Jefferson Mayfield.
 In 1850 at age 6, his family crossed the San Joaquin Valley, settling near the Kings River in the Sierra foothills.
-His mother died soon thereafter, leaving his father no choice but to leave the boy with a Yokuts tribe, while he sought a way to survive with his two other sons.
+His mother died soon thereafter, leaving his father no choice but to leave the boy with a Yokuts tribe while he sought a way to survive with his two other sons.
 Ten years later, Mayfield as a young man returned to a more settled San Joaquin Valley, finding there a common hatred for Indians.
 He told no one of his childhood with the tribe.
-At the age of 85, after a long and tumultuous life, Frank Latta, an amateur historian and ethnographer coaxed that life story out of Mayfield over a period of six months.
-Yet the old man never revealed what you are about to read; it was too personal, and too special.
+At the age of 85, Frank Latta, an historian and ethnographer coaxed that life story out of Mayfield over a period of six months.
+Yet the old man never revealed his first sight of the Central Valley in spring, from just below Pacheco Pass; it was too personal, and too special.
 Then Mayfield went down with a stroke.
 Latta came to visit in the hospital, and recorded what was almost lost to history: